xterm-inator/MikroGuard/README.md

 MicroGuard is a web-based tool for managing WireGuard VPN clients on MikroTik routers.
 With MicroGuard, you can easily add new users, revoke access, and view connection statistics.
-Currently, users can only login using google sso.
+Currently, users can only log in using google sso.

 > More details to come for setting up sso